Loss of Breath: Criticism of medical practitioners

 A popular sentiment during the nineteenth century was a lack of trust in physicians.
 Poe oftentimes expressed this in his writing, with "Loss of Breath" being among his sharpest satires of the profession.
 The extent of intrusion and invasion of one's body by an anatomist was emphasized and caused fear.
 There was a concern with how the cadaver would be "raped" with surgical instruments, and a fear of the unknown and giving one's body freely and willingly to practitioners that may not know what they are doing.
 Sometimes, a mere coma or temporary suspended animation was the cause of premature autopsy or burial.
-This criticism is conveyed in "Lack of Breath" when the surgeon does not hesitate to cut into Mr. Lackobreath's body immediately, failing to notice that he was actually alive prior to doing so.
+This criticism is conveyed in "Loss of Breath" when the surgeon does not hesitate to cut into Mr. Lackobreath's body immediately, failing to notice that he was actually alive prior to doing so.
 For example, "Having cut off my ears, however, he discovered signs of animation."
 Despite recognizing signs of life, the surgeon proceeded to remove organs for dissection.
 The apothecary is also deemed ignorant as he curiously experiments with Mr. Lackobreath's body and fails to observe the signs of life as the narrator struggled to depict such.
 Poe characterized the limited knowledge among physicians with the practising physician, the surgeon, and the apothecary.
 On the other hand, in the public vault, Mr. Lackobreath found that Mr. Windenough was actually alive, while he was considered dead after suffering from an epileptic seizure.
 Poe suggests that common folk in the public vault can determine the state of death or life of another better than working practitioners and physicians.
 Another criticism of the medical practices was the lack of accurate instruments and technology.
 For example, the practising physician in the coach had nothing but a pocket-mirror to determine whether Mr. Lackobreath was alive, which led to an inaccurate conclusion.

 Poe also expands on the faulty speech and diagnoses of practitioners.
 Many considered physicians to provide patients with incomplete or inconsistent information during Poe's time.
 Doctors were criticized for avoiding a clear naming of the disease.
 The narrator in "Loss of Breath" mocks this because he diagnoses himself as having dyspnea by noting several common symptoms of it, but never explicitly stating so.
 He details his symptoms to prove his knowledge; for example, shortness of breath is one of the symptoms, which is emphasized with the character's complete lack of breath.
 Furthermore, dyspnea is associated with spasms in the throat, which the narrator notes, "I find, not upon the current of the breath, but upon a certain spasmodic action of the muscles of the throat."